 - Inventing a number of modestly popular bidding conventions, as well as a few even-more-modestly popular games.

 He has been an accredited teacher and director since 1995.
 He has also been involved in bridge politics and administration.
-He currently represents District 18 on the ACBL Board of Governors.
-Previously he served several terms on unit boards (a past president of Farthest North Unit 426 and and Idaho Falls Unit 396), four years on the District 19 board, two years as District 19 Intermediate/Newcomer Coordinator, and chaired a number of sectionals.
-But he'd much rather play and teach than be a politician.
+He currently represents District 18 on the ACBL Board of Governors, and in spring 2021 was appointed to serve on the ACBL Competition and Conventions Committee.
+Previously he served several terms on unit boards (a past president of Farthest North Unit 426 and and Idaho Falls Unit 396), four years on the District 19 board, two years as District 19 Intermediate/

 Outside of bridge, Gordon is by training a mathematician and geologist.
-He currently runs his own consulting firm, Excelsior Statistics and Optimization as well as serving as the Director of Institutional Research for Flathead Valley Community College.
-He has previously taught college statistics, and held research positions with the Alaska Volcano Observatory, the International Arctic Research Center, the Alaska Mental Health Board, the University of Alaska Fairbanks, and the Idaho National Laboratory.
+He currently runs his own consulting firm, Excelsior Statistics and Optimization, as well as serving as webmaster and bookkeeper for his girlfriend Emillie's fabric-selling business, Moose Have Crafts.
+He has previously taught college statistics, and held research positions with the Alaska Volcano Observatory, the International Arctic Research Center, the Alaska Mental Health Board, the University of Alaska Fairbanks, Flathead Valley Community College, and the Idaho National Laboratory.

-In his spare time, he is also a classical violinist and composer.
+In his spare time, he is also a classical violinist, composer, and accordionist.

-He is happy to have escaped from city life (except for a few weeks a year at regionals!), living in northwest corner of Montana with his girlfriend Emillie and their two dogs, far enough off the beaten path to have a perfect view of the night sky for stargazing.
+He is happy to have escaped from city life (except for a few weeks a year at regionals!), living in the northwest corner of Montana far enough off the beaten path to have a perfect view of the night sky for stargazing.